Teachers Reference and Video Supplement

 - One Aspirin to a cup of water.

 - Cut a bucket full of willow twigs & leaves and fill with water, when the water turns black, decant to hostplant, or stick hostplants in the bucket.
 Keeps all winter or up to 2 weeks in summer.
 If the willows start roots, it's ok, but when they sprout leaves, start over. (unless you're raising Morning Cloaks or Admirals, then plant them in big pots)

 - Wrap the stems of woody plants in submerged sphagnum moss.

-- With a sharp knife, cut the stems cleanly at an angle to expose more cambium and trim them again if they begin to dry before they're eaten, or if the cuts start looking scummy.
+- With a sharp knife, cut the stems cleanly at an angle under water to expose more cambium and trim them again if they begin to dry before they're eaten, or if the cuts start looking scummy.

 - Keep them cool (but not the larvae).

 - Put a cut plant in the cage with the larva.

 - Bring the larvae to the un-cut plant and construct a net to protect them.

 Shake or spray the hostplant, befor placeing caterpillars on it, to dislodge any spiders or other predators (that means everything).

 Caterpillars in general show determination to drown themselves whenever possible, by cralling down the stems and remaining underwater in the vase till they expire.
 This is bad for them (duh).
 So seal the tops of water containers with saran wrap or cardboard and poke small holes for the plant stems.